Naturaily/Naturaily-netlify/_posts/2020-08-16-why-you-should-consider-gatsby-js-for-your-jamstack-website.md

   slug: marcin-sulikowski
 image: '/assets/images/blog_cover_Why-Gatsby-for-JAMstack-Websites.png'
 text-preview: >
-  Since JAMstack development focuses on lean, fast loading & performance with focus on static elements, the generator you choose becomes a key driver (or bottleneck) of this process.
-Let’s explore why Gatsby and JAMstack go so well together.
+  Since Jamstack development focuses on lean, fast loading & performance with focus on static elements, the generator you choose becomes a key driver (or bottleneck) of this process.
+Let’s explore why Gatsby and Jamstack go so well together.
 ---
-If you’re building a JAMstack site, there are a few key choices you need to make - not least of all the site generator that you use.
+If you’re building a Jamstack site, there are a few key choices you need to make - not least of all the site generator that you use.

-There are a number of options to choose from but, since JAMstack development focuses on lean, fast loading & performance with a focus on static elements, the generator you choose becomes a key driver (or bottleneck) of this process.\
+There are a number of options to choose from but, since Jamstack development focuses on lean, fast loading & performance with a focus on static elements, the generator you choose becomes a key driver (or bottleneck) of this process.\
 \
 **That’s why we recommend Gatsby.
 We’ve used it before, we’re using it now and we’re very confident we’ll use it again!
-Let’s explore why Gatsby and JAMstack go so well together.**
+Let’s explore why Gatsby and Jamstack go so well together.**

 But first...